-The Irish Cancer Society offers 80 hours of nursing care to patients with cancer who wish to remain at home and be cared for by their families and friends.
+The Irish Cancer Society offers nursing care to patients with cancer who wish to remain at home and be cared for by their families and friends.
 These hours are usually at night but in certain circumstances can be during the day.
-Your night nurse will work with you to give your loved one the highest standard of nursing care and ensure their comfort and dignity.
+Your night nurse will work with you to give your relative or friend the highest standard of nursing care and to ensure their comfort and dignity.
 They can also give practical and emotional support and reassurance to your family.

-Access to the service is through either your specialist palliative care nurse, your public health nurse or your GP, who then contacts the Irish Cancer Society.
+Access to this service can be made by referral from the specialist palliative care nurse, the public health nurse or the GP.

-• • We were really lost when we brought Mammy home from the hospital and the night nurse's support was invaluable.
-She provided such practical and emotional support.
+We were really lost when we brought Mammy home from the hospital and the night nurse's support was invaluable.
+She provided such practical and emotional support.'